 NEWARK, N.J.
 (AP) — Two Amtrak workers have been charged with overbilling the company for more than 900 overtime hours they didn’t work.

-Federal prosecutors say Richard Vogel, of Edison, New Jersey, and Donald Harper, of Somerset, New Jersey, were arrested Tuesday morning.
+Federal prosecutors say Richard Vogel, of Edison, New Jersey, and Donald Harper, of Somerset, New Jersey, were arrested Tuesday.

 Both are scheduled to appear in court Tuesday afternoon.
 Attorneys weren’t immediately listed for them.

-Prosecutors say Vogel supervises 35 employees in work gangs in Amtrak’s New York division.
+Prosecutors say Vogel supervises 35 employees in Amtrak’s New York division.
 They say he fraudulently billed Amtrak for about $71,000, including 688 overtime hours and 41 regular hours he didn’t work from November 2015 to June 2016.

-Harper supervises 19 employees in a work gang.
+Harper supervises 19 employees.
 Authorities say he fraudulently billed Amtrak for more than $20,000, including 192 overtime hours and about 28 regular hours.

 Amtrak says it doesn’t tolerate fraud and expects employees to charge their time accurately.